 In the best case, you can use two scripts from one of the script libraries, hook up your JTAG adapter, and start the server ... and your JTAG setup will just work "out of the box".
 Always try to start by reusing those scripts, but assume you'll need more customization even if this works.
 See OpenOCD Project Setup.

-If you find a script for your JTAG adapter, and for your board or target, you may be able to hook up your JTAG adapter then start the server like:
+If you find a script for your JTAG adapter, and for your board or target, you may be able to hook up your JTAG adapter then start the server with some variation of one of the following:

 You might also need to configure which reset signals are present, using -c 'reset_config trst_and_srst' or something similar.
 If all goes well you'll see output something like